numbas/numbas-lti-provider/doc/source/admin/consumers.rst

         "Numbas".
     URL
         Your launch URL.
-    Allowe users to view this link
+    Allow users to view this link
         Ticked
     Sign messages with key/secret with
         "Link key/secret"